smalos/nuBuilder4-Code-Library/browse_add_delete_buttons/README.md

    // Call the PHP procedure deleteRow if the confirm dialog is accepted

    if (confirm(nuTranslate("Delete This Record?"))) {

-        nuSetProperty('deleteRow_form_id', getFormId());
+        // Set hash cookies: form id and record id.
+They will be used in the PHP procedure. nuSetProperty('deleteRow_form_id', getFormId());
         nuSetProperty('deleteRow_record_id', pk);